dlang/DIPs/DIPs/DIP1NNN-DK.md

 Even though an observer (and possibly an optimizing backend) can see that `value()` will never return when the `(E err)` handler is chosen, the compiler front-end is forced to assign a return value to the function literal and ensure every expression and template instantiation is type sound.
 If the return type of the handler function `(E err)` were inferred to a bottom type, this code would work.

-Another limitation is that the lambda syntax as used for `(T val)` cannot be used for the `(E err)` handler case because D only has the notion of a `throw` statement, not a `throw` expression.
+Another limitation is that the lambda syntax (`(T val) => val`) cannot be used for the `(E err)` handler case because D only has the notion of a `throw` statement, not a `throw` expression.
-This is because every expression needs to have a type, and currently there is no suitable return-type for `throw` since it never returns a value.
+This is because every expression needs to have a type, and currently there is no suitable return type for `throw` since it never returns a value.
 This issue came up in the newsgroup: [Throwing from a lambda isn't supported by the compiler](https://forum.dlang.org/post/efwqhlripiwklvecpxux@forum.dlang.org).
 When a `throw` statement is seen as an expression returning the bottom type, the following example will work:
 ```D